tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 ![](../images/0/7b.png)

-First the browser does a HTTP GET request to the server to fetch the HTML code of the page.
+First, the browser does a HTTP GET request to the server to fetch the HTML code of the page.
 The <i>img</i> tag in the HTML prompts the browser to fetch the image <i>kuva.png</i>.
 The browser renders the HTML page and the image to the screen.

 Even though it is difficult to notice, the HTML page begins to render before the image has been fetched from the server.

-### Traditional web application
+### Traditional web applications

 The homepage of the example application works like a <i>traditional web application</i>.
 When entering the page, browser fetches the HTML document detailing the structure and the textual content of the page from the server.

 The server has formed this document somehow.
 The document can be a <i>static</i> text file saved into the server's directory.
 The server can also form the HTML documents <i>dynamically</i>  according to the application code, using for example data from a database.
 The HTML code of the example application has been formed dynamically, because it contains information on the amount of created notes.